codixir/weather-app-example/README.md

-Here's a sample README for your weather forecasting app:

----

 # Weather Forecasting App

 This Weather Forecasting App is a simple web application that allows users to get the weather forecast for a specified city using the OpenWeatherMap API.
 The app displays the weather data, including date, temperature, description, and an icon representing the weather conditions.